 Structural geology and tectonics; primarily interested in understanding regional deformation within active continental collision zones.
 Emphasis on the evolution of orogen-scale fault systems and their interactions.
 Current projects include determining the regional kinematics of active deformation within the Arabia-Eurasia collision zone and the tectonic evolution of the northern Tibetan Plateau.

 As a structural geologist and geomorphologist, Oskin specialize in active crustal deformation and its relationships to surface processes and topography.
 His research program addresses three themes: 1.
-Quantifying variation of deformation rates and their relationship to earthquakes; 2.
+Deformation rates and their relationship to earthquakes; 2.
 Constraining the forces and processes that govern continental deformation; 3.
 Predicting topographic responses to the growth of geologic structures.

 Stratigraphy and sedimentology applied to paleoenvironments, paleoceanography and paleolimnology.
 Research interests include orbital stratigraphy, sea-level history, carbonate platform evolution, petrophysical heterogeneity of hydrocarbon reservoirs, lacustrine sedimentation and paleoclimatology.
 Current projects include the relationship between Sr isotopic content of the oceans and sea-level chronology, the global climatic significance of episodes of oceanic anoxia recorded in Cretaceous carbonates of northeastern Mexico, and the paleoclimate history of the High Sierra as deduced from Lake Tahoe sediment cores.